 java.lang.String.
 I think this code is a pretty fast solution, since it avoid appending strings by hand, and I would guess the

-charAt method may be a bit faster than using Mid.
+charAt method may be a bit faster than using the builtin CFML Mid function.